 Bristol Water operates both defined benefit and defined contribution pension arrangements.
-Pension arrangements for the majority of Bristol Water's employees are provided through Bristol Water's membership in the Water Companies' Pension Scheme ("WCPS"), which provides defined benefits based on final pensionable pay.
-Bristol Water's pension assets and liabilities are managed within a separate section of WCPS, which was closed to new employees in 2002.
-Since that closure, all new employees are offered membership in a defined contribution pension plan outside of the WCPS.
+Pension arrangements for the minority of Bristol Water's employees are provided through Bristol Water's membership in the Water Companies' Pension Scheme ("WCPS"), which provides defined benefits based on final pensionable pay.
+Bristol Water's pension assets and liabilities are managed within a separate section of WCPS, which was closed to new employees in 2002 and is expected to be closed to future accrual in 2016.
+There can be no future assurance that Bristol Water will be able to close the WCPS to future accrual as planned or that the expected cost savings from closing the WCPS to future accrual will be realized over the course of AMP6.

+All new employees are offered membership in a defined contribution pension plan outside of the WCPS.
 Estimates of the amount and timing of future funding for Bristol Water's defined benefit plan are based on various actuarial assumptions and other factors including, among other things, the actual and projected market performance of the plan assets, future long-term bond yields, average life expectancies and relevant legal requirements.
 The impact of these assumptions and other factors may require Bristol Water to make additional contributions to its pension plan which may not be recoverable under the regulatory price determination process.